Overview

 You can personalize a list page by adding

-Alpha’s shortcodes inside the _index.md
+Alpha’s shortcodes inside the _index.md files.

 Note: The list layout is meant to be used exclusively with shortcodes or left empty.
 If you need to add plain text content, use a text related shortcode to wrap it.